Land & Property Team

 - Address including postcode where possible.

-- Tenure (whether the councils interest is freehold or leasehold)
+- Tenure (whether our interest is freehold or leasehold)

-- Tenure category (Whether the asset is in use by the council, retained for community purposes or a commercial asset)
+- Tenure category (whether the asset is in use by us, retained for community purposes or a commercial asset)

 Open Government Licence